JieFrye/LogAnalysis/README.md

 **Challenges**

 * The first issue is that CSV files are slow to be parsed in spark.
 I transformed the data into a parquet columnar format, and reading the data into Spark became 6x faster.
 * There are over 262K distinct documents viewed by ip addresses in the data.
 To make the data processing faster, I chose to focus on the most relevant features.
 So I ignored the documents that were viewed by < 1% of the users.
-Since these documents are only infrequently viewed, ignoring them will have minimal effect on the patterns that I discovered but significantly speed up the calculation 3 times.
+Since these documents are only infrequently viewed, ignoring them will have minimal effect on the patterns that I discovered but significantly speeded up the calculation by 23%.
 * To visualize the high-dimensional data, I use PCA for dimensionality reduction.

 **Result: Compare Trends and Detect Anomalies**